 The History of Covenant

-Meetings were first held in homes of interested families and later in the Woman’s Club on Sanders Street.
-On March 14, 1965, the interested families rented the Auburn Woman’s club for the first worship service which was held without a preacher.
-Later that year on May 2, 1965, twenty-four people signed the church charter and the young church moved to the Auburn University campus.
+The first Church meetings were held in homes of interested families.
+On March 14, 1965, the interested families rented the Auburn Woman’s Clubhouse on Sanders Street for the first worship service, which was held without a preacher.
+Later that year on May 2, 1965, twenty-four people signed the church’s charter.

-On June 15, 1965, Bryant Black, a recent graduate of Covenant Theological Seminary, of St. louis, was named supply pastor.
-The church continued meeting at the Woman’s Club where only a pianist and song leader had song books.
-When the Woman’s Club house became unavailable, the church began searching for other facilities for Sunday morning services.
+On June 15, 1965, Bryant Black of St. Louis, a recent graduate of Covenant Theological Seminary, was named supply pastor.
+The church continued meeting at the Woman’s Clubhouse.
+When the Woman’s Clubhouse became unavailable, the church began searching for other facilities for Sunday morning services.
 They were welcomed to Auburn University campus in 1966.